 As a teacher, you are expected to be an expert in your subject area.
 Ensure that you demonstrate your knowledge during your interview.
-You will find that selection committees will often ask you subject specific questions and, at times, you may even be asked to teach sample lessons.
+Selection committees will often ask you subject-specific questions, and, at times, you may even be asked to teach sample lessons.
 If you appear unconfident about your subject area, you will greatly hurt your chances of being hired.